avan06/PS4CheaterNeo/README.md

 - Editing cheat values in UpDown can be automatically written to PS4 when CheatCellDirtyValueCommit is enabled.
 (0.9.5.3)
 - Added an "`Auto Refresh` Cheat" button in the main window.
 When enabled, it will automatically reload cheat values from the PS4 at intervals specified by the `CheatAutoRefreshTimerInterval` option.
 (0.9.9.2)
 - Added support for automatically removing non-Hex characters from input Hex text.
 When you select HexView from the ToolStrip in the main window, this prevents the program from encountering Hex conversion errors.
 (0.9.9.5)
-- Added the CheatGridViewGroupByEnabled option, which allows you to enable or disable the grouping feature in CheatGridView.
+- Added the `CheatGridViewGroupByEnabled` option, which allows you to enable or disable the grouping feature in CheatGridView.
 (0.9.9.6)
 - When closing the main window, a confirmation prompt will ask if you want to close the window.
 (0.9.9.13)
+- When `unchecked LockEnable` in the Cheat window, it will `immediately stop the Task` that locks cheats.
+(0.9.9.14)
+- When `unchecked AutoRefresh` in the Cheat window, it will `immediately stop the Task` that refreshes cheats.
+(0.9.9.14)
+- When `double-clicking the Refresh button` in the Cheat window, it will `immediately stop the Task` that refreshes cheats.
+(0.9.9.14)

 ![cheat_1](assets/cheat_1.webp)
 ![cheat_2](assets/cheat_2.webp)